MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Scientific Motivations of the Stage-V Cosmological Surveys

 \subsection{Inflation \& Primordial Physics}

-Large-scale structures (LSS) of the Universe not only trace the evolution of the Universe but also encode rich information about its initial conditions generated during a primordial era.
+Large-scale structures (LSS) of the Universe not only trace its evolution but also encode rich information about its initial conditions, formed during a primordial era.
 The most prominent scenario for the primordial universe is cosmic inflation, which refers to a nearly exponential expansion of the universe by roughly 60 $e$-folds in a blink.
 To probe the microscopic quantum fluctuations of spacetime and matter/fields during inflation, which led to the formation of the LSS \cite{Achucarro:2022qrl, Ellis:2023wic}, is a primary motivation for MUST.

 Through setting the initial conditions of the LSS, inflationary cosmology provides a wealth of observables that reveal the dynamics of the primordial universe and, more interestingly, the fundamental physics at the inflation scale.
 Current theory and observations suggest that the inflation scale could be up to $\mathcal{O}(10^{13}\,\text{GeV})$ \cite{Planck:2018jri}, which is much higher than the energy scale of any imaginable terrestrial experiments.
 Therefore, primordial fluctuations provide a unique window into high-energy fundamental physics, complementing other high-energy experiments.